The count-down is on! Less than one month to go ’till my cookbook hits the shelves. I think I am going to pop!

 - 1 large firm apple, such as Cortland, Crispin, or Honey Crisp, peeled and sliced

-- 2 tablespoons dark pure maple syrup, plus more for serving (optional)
+- 2 tablespoons pure maple syrup, dark or amber, plus more for serving (optional)

 - 1/4 cup farmer cheese or ricotta